Semi-discrete unbalanced optimal transport and quantization: Introduction

 Classical optimal transport theory asks for the most efficient way to rearrange mass between two given probability distributions.
 Its origin goes back to 1781 and the French engineer Gaspard Monge, who was interested in the question of how to transport and reshape a pile of earth to form an embankment at minimal effort.
 It took over 200 years to develop a complete mathematical understanding of this problem, even to answer the question of whether there exists an optimal way of redistributing mass.
 Since the mathematical breakthroughs of the 1980s and 1990s, the field of optimal transport theory has thrived and found applications in crowd and traffic dynamics, economics, geometry, image and signal processing, machine learning and data science, PDEs, and statistics.
 Depending on the context, mass may represent the distribution of particles (people or cars), supply and demand, population densities, etc. For thorough introductions see, e.g., \cite{Galichon2016,PeyreCuturi2018,Santambrogio-OTAM,Villani-OptimalTransport-09}.

-In classical optimal transport theory it is not necessary that the initial and target measures are both probability measures, but they must have the same total mass.
+In classical optimal transport theory the initial and target measures must have the same total mass.
 In applications this is not always natural.
 Changes in mass may occur due to creation or annihilation of particles or a mismatch between supply and demand.
-Therefore so-called \emph{unbalanced} transport problems, accounting for such differences, have recently received increased attention \cite{ChizatOTFR2015,Figalli2010,KMV-OTFisherRao-2015,LieroMielkeSavare-HellingerKantorovich-2015a}.
+Therefore so-called \emph{unbalanced} transport problems, accounting for such differences, have recently received increased attention \cite{Figalli2010,KMV-OTFisherRao-2015,ChizatOTFR2015,LieroMielkeSavare-HellingerKantorovich-2015a}.
 Brief overviews and discussions of various formulations can be found, for instance, in \cite{ChizatDynamicStatic2018,SchmitzerWirth-DynamicW1-2017}.
+Further theoretical properties are examined in \cite{LaMi2017,LMS-GeodesicConvexity}, examples for applications in data analysis can be found in \cite{Lavenant2021,LinHK2021,UnbalancedGWBrain2022}.
 In this article we study the class of unbalanced transport problems called \emph{optimal entropy-transport problems} from \cite{LieroMielkeSavare-HellingerKantorovich-2015a}; see \cref{def:UnbalancedTransport}.
 In particular, we develop this theory for the special case of semi-discrete transport.